ASharpPen/Valheim.ThisGoesHere/README.md

 ```

 # Changelog:
+- v1.2.1
+  - Fixed CopyFolder and MoveFolder moving entire 'from'-path into 'to', instead of just the indicated 'from' folder.
 - v1.2.0
   - Added folder options for move, copy, delete.
   - Fixed readme typo in filename for wild-card configs.